 |The vanity area of the single bathroom in the house.
 Bugs loved this area.|

-In Kenya, we learned to cook in a tiny galley space as shown in today’s photos.
-At night, when we went to bed I used a flashlight to inspect every corner in the bedroom, placed my shoes under the mosquito netting, and pulled down the covers all the way to see if any creatures had crawled inside during the day.
+We learned to cook in a tiny galley space in Kenya, as shown in today’s photos.
+At night, when we went to bed, I used a flashlight to inspect every corner in the bedroom, placed my shoes under the mosquito netting, and pulled down the covers all the way to see if any creatures had crawled inside during the day.

-Thank you for traveling along with us and now as we are stuck in this odd situation.
-We’re grateful you’ve stayed with us during our new website’s transition and during this boring, travel-free scenario in Mumbai, India.
+Thank you for traveling along with us, and now as we are stuck in this odd situation.
+We’re grateful you’ve stayed with us during our new website’s transition and this boring, travel-free scenario in Mumbai, India.